dramaturg/geskripte/README.md

 ##### gpg-agent.sh
 Starts gpg-agent if necessary and sets environment to have a painless gpg-/ssh-agent in the background

+##### magnet.sh
+Creates a torrent from a magnet link.
+Put this in your browser and configure your torrent client to pick up the torrents from the download directory.

 ##### make.soup
 Makefile to mirror the images you posted on soup.io